We're always here to answer your questions.

 We have two nurses on-site throughout the summer; many weeks we also have a doctor.
 Medication is distributed by our nurses; we work with CampMeds to provide pre-packaged pills for campers who take medication on a daily basis.
 If a camper needs to be taken out of Camp for medical care, we are 20 minutes from an urgent care and 35 minutes from the hospital.

 We have campers from across North America and the world!
-If you’re a plane ride away, we’ll set you up with our travel agent to make arrangements and then we’ll meet your child at the airport.
+If you’re a plane ride away, we’ll meet your child at the airport.
 (And we even provide travel subsidies … and free airfare for most first time campers.)
 If you live within driving distance, we may offer bus service from your area.

 Part of the camp experience is learning to take care of yourself, and our counselors are great at helping our younger campers.
 From making the bed and cleaning up the cabin to making sure to get the shampoo out of your hair and writing a letter home (with paper and pen – not e-mail!), our caring staff members support campers every step of the way.